 Mode of lessons and class delivery

-The Center for Piano Studies will resume customary operations in Fall 2021, with classes and lessons occurring in-person at the School of Music.
+Classes and lessons occur in-person at the School of Music.
 The CPS will follow University procedures and decisions regarding cancellations and closures, and will continue required safety measures (COVID-19 related).

 See attendance policy below regarding occasional use of online lessons (to avoid cancellation/rescheduling).
 Online classes and lessons are equivalent to face-to-face meetings for all curricular and policy matters.

-To request continuation of online private lessons, please write to the director, Dr. Sara Ernst.
-Online lessons will be available for students with a documented need for online lessons.
+To request online private lessons, please write to the director, Dr. Sara Ernst.
+Online lessons will be available for students with a documented need for this format.